WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 _DynamoDB_ is great.
 It allows you to pull the WCU/RCU information right from the operation you have just performed.
 There is an option within the SDK to get the `ReturnConsumedCapacity`.
 You can then send that information somewhere, maybe to your analytics pipeline, where you would chart the cost of each operation.

+### Use Reserved Capacity

+AWS has a lot of services that enable you to pay an upfront fee in exchange for better prices on a given resource.
+The _AWS DynamoDB_ is no different. **If you are running _provisioned capacity mode_ consider using _reserved capacity_ along with _auto scaling_**.
+Such a combination is the most cost-effective way of using the service.

 ### Avoid keeping big blobs of data along small, frequently accessed ones in the same item